akashchgupta/freecodecamp-ebook/index.md

 </section>
 <hr>

-# 30. Applied Visual Design
+# 30. Adjust the Tone of a Color

 ## Description
 <section id='description'>